George Herbert Walker

 George Herbert "Bert" Walker Sr. (June 11, 1875 – June 24, 1953) was an American banker and businessman.
-He was the maternal grandfather of the 41st United States President George H. W. Bush and a great-grandfather of President George W. Bush, both of whom were named in his honor.
+He was the maternal grandfather of the 41st United States President George H. W. Bush and a great-grandfather of George W. Bush, both of whom were named in his honor.
 He was also the amateur heavyweight-boxing champion of Missouri while studying law at Washington University School of Law.

 Early life and education

 George Herbert Walker was born on June 11, 1875, in St. Louis, Missouri.
 Walker was descended from a Maryland family.
 He was the youngest son of David Davis Walker, a dry goods merchant from Bloomington, Illinois, and Martha Adela (Beaky).
 Ely, Walker & Company, which grew into a leading regional wholesaler, was later acquired by Burlington Industries.

 Walker, who was Roman Catholic, was educated at Stonyhurst College, a Jesuit boarding school in England.
 He graduated from Washington University in St. Louis in 1897.